endonend/Hains-Point/readme.md

 These are all tested and confirmed by me.
 Others may work, though!

 Note: I am working on support for the Photos plugin and Photos page. (as of 3/1/22)

+Note on Plausible Analytics: the theme supports Goals, specifically the Newsletter subscription form.
+In Plausible, simply add a Goal > Custom Event named "Newsletter" to your site and the Newsletter subscription form submissions will be tracked.

 ### Note on Upgrading